San Francisco Symphony: Michael Tilson Thomas

 Michael Tilson Thomas (known colloquially as "MTT") became music director in 1995, coming from the London Symphony Orchestra.
 Thomas had guest conducted the orchestra as far back as 1974, and already had a relationship with the musicians.
 Like Ozawa, Thomas ensured that the orchestra played more American music and this has been carried through to its recordings, for RCA/BMG and its own label SFS Media.

-Mr. Thomas has focused on Russian music, particularly Stravinsky, as well as a prominent Mahler cycle.
+Thomas focused on Russian music, particularly Stravinsky, as well as a prominent Mahler cycle.
 He recruited London Symphony Orchestra leader Alexander Barantschik to become SFS concertmaster.
 During his leadership the Symphony achieved financial and artistic stability.
-Michael Tilson Thomas is currently the longest-serving music director in the Symphony's history.
-In October 2017, the orchestra announced that Mr. Thomas was to conclude his tenure as its music director at the close of the 2019–2020 season, and subsequently to take the title of music director laureate.
+Thomas is currently the longest-serving music director in the Symphony's history.

+In October 2017, the orchestra announced that Thomas was to conclude his tenure as its music director at the close of the 2019–2020 season, and subsequently to take the title of music director laureate.
 Thomas was inducted into the California Hall of Fame in 2017.

 Esa-Pekka Salonen

 Esa-Pekka Salonen guest-conducted the orchestra in 2004, 2012, and 2015.
 In December 2018, the orchestra announced the appointment of Salonen as its next music director, effective for the 2020–2021 season, with an initial contract of 5 seasons.

+In March 2024, Salonen announced that he would be leaving the San Francisco Symphony when his contract expires in 2025, stating that "I do not share the same goals for the future of the institution as the Board of Governors does."